 What does the committee do?

-The Family Selection Committee is also responsible for communicating with prospective homeowners, screening and interviewing applicants, and recommending applicants for approval by the Board of Directors.
-Once an applicant has been approved as a prospective homeowner, the Family Selection and Family Support Committees work together to continue building a relationship with the selected family and guiding them through the Habitat for Humanity homeownership process.
+The Family Selection Committee is also responsible for communicating with prospective Habitat families, screening and interviewing applicants, and recommending applicants for approval by the Board of Directors.
+Once an applicant has been approved as a prospective Habitat family, the Family Selection and Family Support Committees work together to continue building a relationship with the selected family and guiding them through the Habitat for Humanity affordable housing process.

 Qualifications to volunteer for a Family Selection Committee position include:

 - A time commitment of 1-2 hours per month for the year long duration of committee membership